Spider-Man: No Way Home Spoilers Ahead! Please, please do not read further if you haven’t watched the film yet.

 Tom Holland does such a brilliant job when he brings to life bits of Peter’s love for every single person who crosses his path.
 There’s a reason he cries, and so many of us are blubbering wrecks alongside him.
 Because it comes down to the detail that all Peter Parker has ever wanted is to be a part of something bigger than himself.
 He’s always had May, but everything about Happy and Tony and combining those worlds meant that he and May could have more than their crappy apartment in Queens.
 His desires were always selfless, understanding that everything could be bigger and more beautiful.

 Their lives could be fuller, and though the film ends with him lonelier than ever, in a smaller space than he’s ever known, everything that May and the two Uncle Bens stood for is the idea of found families.
-The detail that even the concept of a physical home continuing to change for him brings to life this fact that it’s not about the places, but it’s about the people.
+The detail that even the concept of a physical home changing for him brings to life the fact that it’s not about the places, but it’s about the people.
 The idea that greater responsibility also equates to opening your heart to feel the sadness alongside the happiness.
 It’s why Otto loves Peter 1 (Maguire) so much—why he stood beside them to fight against the Green Goblin.
 It’s all about belonging and finding the people to belong with.
 It’s about Electro wondering about a Black Spider-Man and everyone in the theater losing their minds in sheer joy at the mere thought of seeing Miles Morales in live-action.
 It’s about Doctor Strange’s sadness upon realizing that despite everything they’ve been through together, Peter Parker is still just a kid who’s carrying more than he should.

 Spider-Man: No Way Home is about chosen families, and it’s about crystalizing the fact that though it’s dark today, these people are the reason why no one in the universe will ever be lacking love.